sujkim/netflix_clone/README.md

 ## Features
-- Uses TheMovieDatabase API for movie/tv details
+- Uses TheMovieDatabase API for movie/tv details, and youtube trailers
-- Uses Youtube API for trailers.
 - Uses a webscraper using The Internet Movie Script Database website to display scripts if available.